 Operation Wild Lands

 The Operation Wild Lands (OWLs) program works with volunteers of all ages to restore and maintain public lands throughout the St. Louis region.
-Volunteers assist with the proactive management of public open space to improve wildlife habitat and nature-related outdoor recreation.
+Volunteers assist with the proactive management of public open spaces to improve wildlife habitats and nature-related outdoor recreation.

 Recognizing that natural habitats are a precious resource and that most of the public-owned urban wild acreage in the St. Louis region is passively managed as a matter of practicality, The Open Space Council for the St. Louis Region created OWLs to help facilitate ongoing wildlife habitat improvements that include: